SIDN/spin/doc/web_api.md

 * id (string): A unique identifier for the profile
 * name (string): A human-readable name for the profile
 * description (string): A description of the profile
+* type (string): One of CREATED_BU_USER, or CREATED_BY_SYSTEM

 #### Example response

     [
        {
-        "description": "Deny all access to the Internet", "id": "deny_all",
-        "name": "Deny all"
+          "name" : "Blocked by Anomaly Detector",
+          "type" : "CREATED_BY_SYSTEM",
+          "description" : "Internet access blocked by anomaly detector", "id" : "blocked_by_ad"
        },
        {
+          "type" : "CREATED_BY_USER",
+          "name" : "Deny all",
+          "id" : "deny_all",
+          "description" : "Deny all access to the Internet" },
+       {
+          "id" : "deny_all_except_sidn",
-        "description": "Deny all access to the Internet, but allow access to SIDN", "id": "deny_all_except_sidn",
-        "name": "Deny all except SIDN"
+          "description" : "Deny all access to the Internet, but allow access to SIDN", "name" : "Deny all except SIDN",
+          "type" : "CREATED_BY_USER"
        },
        {
-        "description": "Full access to the Internet",
-        "id": "allow_all",
-        "name": "Allow all"
+          "description" : "Allow all IPv6 traffic, Deny all IPv4 traffic", "id" : "ipv6_only",
+          "name" : "IPv6 only",
+          "type" : "CREATED_BY_USER"
        }
     ]

+### /spin_api/configuration

+(note: this endpoint is temporary, or will at the very least change in the future)

+**Method(s)**: GET, POST

+**URL Parameters**: None

+**Content Parameters \[POST only\]**:
+  * config (JSON data structure): The data to store

+This is an endpoint where applications can store arbitrary data for persistency.

+For GET, returns the JSON data that was stored in the most recent POST call to this endpoint.

+For POST, stores the data in the content parameter 'config'.
+This can be any arbitrary JSON data structure, and it will be returned on the next GET request to this endpoint.

 ## Other URLs